DarkC343/ProASPNETCoreMVC2_ByAdamFreeman/README.md

-# ProASPNETCoreMVC2_ByAdamFreeman
+# Pro ASP.NET Core MVC 2
+Author: Adam Freeman
-Step by step examples with comments that could be helpful to everyone who reads the codes
+Step by step covering examples of the book including comments where can be helpful to everyone who reads the codes